Differential leveling uses the vertical distance difference between two points to transfer an elevation from one point to another.

 A Level is setup between two points, one whose elevation is known, Figure B-1.

 A backsight (BS) reading is taken on the known point, Figure B-2, using a rod divided into feet (or meters) and subdivisions thereof.
 This determines how far above the LoS is above the known point.
-Adding the BS reading to the point elevation gives the elevation of the instrument (EI).
+Adding the BS reading to the point elevation gives the elevation of the instrument (EI, aka, Height of the Instrument, HI).

 A foresight (FS) reading is taken on the unknown point, Figure B-3, to determine how far above it the LoS is.
 Subtracting the FS reading from the instrument elevation gives the point elevation.